 I’ve visited this amazing city twice and I still can’t get over how much I love it.

 Lord of the Rings fans will love Wellington.
-You’ll find the Weta Cave here, and many filming locations are in and around the city.
-You’ll find a few on the walk up to the lookout on Mt Victoria, and a 40 minute drive will take you to Kaitoke Regional Park, host to the beautiful scenery of Rivendell.
+On top of the Mt Victoria locations, you’ll also find the Weta Cave here.
+A 40 minute drive will take you to Kaitoke Regional Park, which was host to the beautiful scenery of Rivendell.

 You might also like: